Why is the word Science so difficult to define?

 A simple, concrete definition of science emerges: Observation of reality for the purpose of learning new information.
 The complementary definition of science—as a body of knowledge—refers to information that is already learned, versus the learning process.

 However, dysfunction complicates everything.
 In this case, when people cannot tolerate learning about radical subjects, they discourage learning with every possible tactic.
 For example, when defining “science,” they don’t allow it to be a simple definition of a type of learning.
 They use words that invite attack on unwelcome subjects—e.g. systematic, evidence, natural—which are defined by popular opinion.
 In other words, if they cannot tolerate a subject, they exclude the subject from their definition of science.
 It becomes morally inferior, something that one should never learn.
-For example, if they don’t like the evidence, they simply say that there’s no evidence.
+For example, if they don’t like the evidence, they simply say "there’s no evidence."
 This is equivalent to asserting that no observations have been made, which is seldom correct.
 Or, the subject is “supernatural,” as opposed to “natural,” and therefore cannot be studied with the "methods of science."
 Limited methods equals prohibited observation, which opposes learning.
-Insidiously, they will say that a simulation is “systematic.”
+Cleverly, they will say that a simulation is “systematic.”
 Avoidance of reality is not systematic learning.

 The word Science has been hijacked by those who are compelled by dysfunction to prevent science from happening.
 “If we don’t like the subject, then it cannot be science.”
 Therefore, it should not be funded, explored, taught, or otherwise acknowledged.
 It should not be learned.
 Learning is deemed immoral, while those who learn are called “stupid,” including actual scientists who make helpful discoveries.